Motru: Present

+The present city of Motru was established by an administrative decision on 24 May 1966 on the territory of the former Ploștina commune.
+Seven other villages became part of the new city.
+The reason behind the decision was the development of several coal deposits.
+Motru was declared a municipiu in 2000.
+Mining is the city's main industry; agriculture and livestock are also important, especially in its attached villages.

 In 1981, Motru was the site of riots from miners who were working in the mines of the city.
 The riots, which took place between 17 and 19 October of that year, were triggered by poor work conditions, tight control of legislative organizations and the general exhaustion of the miners, further exacerbated by a decree that limited consumption of bread only to the dwellers of the city.
 During the riots, Emil Bobu visited the city, where he was attacked by angry crowds with potatoes; when he returned to Bucharest, he ordered the army to intervene in the city after 2 days of protests from the local populace.
 At the time, the inexpensive Motru bread attracted many workers and farmers into the city, who carried the bread loafs in sacks and arrived in the town by local trains known as "trains of hunger".
 Nowadays the bread factory is in ruins.